 Deployment in Visual C++

-Central deployment means that your Visual C++ DLLs are installed in the System32 directory.
-To centrally deploy your application, you can use one of the following:
+In central deployment, Visual C++ library files are installed in the %windir%\system32\ directory.
+To centrally deploy Visual C++ libraries, you can use one of these:

 Redistributable package files, which are stand-alone command-line executables that you can use to install the Visual C++ redistributable libraries.

 Redistributable merge modules (.msm files), which you can use to deploy specific libraries and which you include in your application’s Windows Installer (.msi) file.